 The Language, Literacy and Culture (LLC) concentration offers the following degrees:

-Students also need to select courses to meet their own scholarly and professional goals (usually 12 to 18 credits).
+As a doctoral student in LLC, you also need to select courses to meet your own scholarly and professional goals (usually 12 to 18 credits).
 These may include courses across campus and independent studies.
-In addition to LLC special seminars that may be relevant, LLC affiliated faculty offer a host of courses that may address your goals and areas of interest.
-Students are strongly encouraged to take courses from departments outside the School of Education to expand their scholarly base and to become acquainted with faculty who may later serve as the outside member of your Dissertation Committee.
-(Dissertation Committees must include a faculty member from a department outside the School of Education.)
+In addition to LLC special seminars that may be relevant, LLC-affiliated faculty offer a host of courses that may address your goals and areas of interest.
+Students are strongly encouraged to take courses from departments outside the College of Education to expand their scholarly base and to become acquainted with faculty who may later serve as the outside member of your Dissertation Committee.
+(Dissertation Committees must include a faculty member from a department outside the College of Education.)

 Concentration Coordinator: K.C.
 Nat Turner (Assistant Professor)